MicrosoftDocs/win32/desktop-src/Msi/logging-of-reboot-requests.md

 ---
-Description: If the InstallValidate action detects the installation of a file in use it displays the FilesInUse Dialog and logs the following information. ms.assetid: 59237d2c-6dda-4edc-bbaf-39c6b4c221b9
+description: If the InstallValidate action detects the installation of a file in use it displays the FilesInUse Dialog and logs the following information. ms.assetid: 59237d2c-6dda-4edc-bbaf-39c6b4c221b9
 title: Logging of Reboot Requests ms.topic: article